 In the first place, the color of diamond crystals is something that can be absolute or relative in appearance.
 In other words, a crystal may be light or dark in color, or it might just be the lighting.

 Since the diamond crystal is located above the light source, it interrupts the light as it passes through the diamond.
 In this situation, it’s common for inclusions to seem dark even when they are light or translucent in color.

 This is why people look dark in sunset photographs on Instagram when the sun is setting behind them.
 As a matter of fact, the subject will appear dark in that photograph unless a flash is used to offset the effect of the light source being behind the person being photographed.

-Sometimes the use of an additional light source positioned to the side or top of the diamond and directed towards the same diamond crystal will result in the inclusion appearing more translucent or lighter in color than it appears with the solitary light source located beneath the diamond.
+Sometimes the use of an additional light source positioned to the side or top of the diamond and directed towards the same diamond crystal will result in the inclusion appearing more translucent or lighter in color.

-However, sometimes the diamond crystal really is dark in color and no amount of lighting or a difference in the position of the light source will have an effect upon the color of the diamond crystal.
-Take a look at this 1.09 carat, H-color, SI-1 clarity, James Allen True Hearts diamond for example.
+Take this 1.09 carat, H-color, SI-1 clarity, James Allen True Hearts diamond for example.
 The dark crystal that is visible in the middle of the table facet looks to be pretty dark.
 At the same time, the inclusion is larger and size and easy to see in this clarity photograph.

 People often assume that diamond crystals that are lighter in color are more difficult to see within a diamond than inclusions that are darker in color.
 However, this is not necessarily true.
 The size, structure, and location of the diamond crystal will have a direct effect upon the visibility of the inclusion, the color of the diamond crystal is just another characteristic to be considered.